Ocramius/ProxyManager/README.md

 See the [complete documentation about lazy loading value holders](https://github.com/Ocramius/ProxyManager/tree/master/docs/lazy-loading-value-holder.md) in the `docs/` directory.

-## Access Interceptors
+## Access Interceptor Value Holder

-An access interceptor is a smart reference that allows you to execute logic before and after a particular method is executed or a particular property is accessed, and it allows to manipulate parameters and return values depending on your needs.
+An access interceptor value holder is a smart reference that allows you to execute logic before and after a particular method is executed or a particular property is accessed, and it allows to manipulate parameters and return values depending on your needs.

 ```php
 $config  = new \ProxyManager\Configuration(); // customize this if needed for production